Kamloops – 654 Fortune Drive

 • may I suggest that seniors be the ones that get the access from this new facility?
 We have a few for others.
 Given the number of existing market apartments, this property is close to the North hills mall with grocery and drugstore in the area.
 For them, even with walkers, it is possible to access without a long walk or drive.
 I would feel more comfortable with that priority addressed, because there is a couple elementary schools nearby, and that would be a good mix.

-Charlene Ross asked almost 3 years ago
+Charlene Ross asked over 3 years ago

 This site was chosen because of the increasing demand for homes with supports, their availability, costs and proximity to transit and other services.
 People who experience homelessness are as varied as any other neighbour.
 They may, in fact, be seniors, persons with disabilities, people who have employment but no housing, people who are working through mental health concerns and/or substance use.
 All residents in supportive housing have made a choice to work towards living a healthy, stable life.